 8 TEAMS OF LOCAL STUDENTS TAKE UP THE DRAGONS’ APPRENTICE CHALLENGE TO EARN MONEY FOR CHARITY

-30 September 2019: Eight teams of students from schools in Dacorum will be putting their entrepreneurial skills to the test as young Apprentices in the Connect Dacorum Dragons’ Apprentice Challenge in a bid to raise money for charity.
+The Dacorum Dragons Apprentice Challenge was launched on Tuesday 28th September by the High Sheriff of Hertfordshire Lionel Wallace DL.
+Eight teams of students from schools in Dacorum and beyond will be putting their entrepreneurial skills to the test as young Apprentices in the Connect Dacorum Dragons’ Apprentice Challenge in a bid to raise money for charity.

 The teams can win awards for the most money earned, most innovative product/service or business idea, best example of close co-operation between team and charity, best presentation and best display panel.
-After the final reports have been judged by a panel of Super Dragons, six teams will be shortlisted to deliver a presentation at the awards event at on 30th March 2020, in a bid to become the overall winner of the 2019/20 Challenge in Dacorum.
+After the final reports have been judged by a panel of Super Dragons, the teams will deliver a presentation at the awards event at on 28th March 2022, in a bid to become the overall winner of the 2021/22 Challenge in Dacorum.

 Residents and businesses based in Dacorum should look out for and support the teams in their various activities.
 Projects might include running stalls at the various Christmas markets, hosting dinners in local restaurants, organising musical events and quiz nights and making and selling refreshments at local fairs.
 Teams this year are: